Shan-Pollawat/Shan-Pollawat/README.md

-# Hi there 👋, I'm Shan - Pollawat Preechathammaruch
+# Hi there 👋, I'm Shan - Pollawat P.

 🎓 **Computer Engineering student** at King Mongkut's Institute of Technology Ladkrabang (graduating 2025)
 💻 Junior **Software Engineer** with experience in frontend, backend, and data-driven projects